Starting kindergarten is an important milestone in the lives

 - talk to your child and establish a good bye routine together

 - establish a routine for kindergarten mornings, this could include a chart with pictures outlining the different steps for getting ready

 - organise holiday play dates with friends or children who will be going to the kindergarten

-- create a routine around sleep by practicing sticking to bedtime and wake up schedules in the weeks leading up to the start of kindergarten (five year olds need 10 to 12 hours sleep each night).
+- create a routine around sleep, five year olds need 10 to 12 hours sleep each night, practice sticking to bedtime and wake up schedules in the weeks leading up to the start of kinder.

 - talk to your child about what to expect and when you will pick them up